Length 9.2 km (5.7 miles), terrain: light hills, just 75 meters gain

 This is a waterfront run on the west side of the city center, around Kungsholmen (Kings Island).
 The perimeter of Kungsholmen is 9 kilometers, making it a perfect island for a moderate run.
 You can run directly at the water's edge for almost the whole time, except for one small detour of about 200 meters on the west side of the island.
 Most of the waterside trail is paved, but there are some gravel sections.

-We'll start at the southeast corner of the island and loop it, running clockwise.
-The Stockholm city hall, with its strange tower, is here, just across the Stadshusbron (City Hall Bridge) from downtown.
+We'll start at the southeastern corner of the island and loop it, running clockwise.
+The Stockholm city hall (Stadhus), with its strange tower, is over there, just across the Stadshusbron (City Hall Bridge) from downtown.
 The city hall is right on the water, with water on two sides.

 |The Stockholm city hall|